plphuc/daisy-2nd/README.md

 2. Clone the new repo to your local machine.
 3. Switch to the `deployment` branch.

-## How to Configure Environment Variables in GitHub Actions

-1. You must be the owner of the repo to configure the environment variables.
-2. Go to Settings -> Secrets and variables -> Actions.
-3. Add a new repository secret.

 ## Local Deployment :hammer:

 1. Start from the `deployment` branch.